blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 A successful crafting check will reveal any valuable crafting materials such as fur, hide, bone, scales, carapace, teeth, claws, resin, wood, or bark that can be harvested from a creature, plant, or object.
 These materials may be used in recipes, sold in their raw form, or be crafted into a value-added item such as a necklace or leather.
 A crafting check may be used to successfully harvest these materials, destroying them on a failure.

 ### Alchemy
+Brewwing takes place over the course of a rest and requires relevant equipment.

 #### Brew a tincture
 Brewing a single alchemical ingredient with an alchemy check renders a tincture, which may fill flasks or vials.
 One flask, or four vials constitute a full dose that will render an alchemical effect.